 For most people, that’s their go-to.
 While that’s great and all those are very important to do, you must not forget supplementation.
 If you can arm your body with the right supplements before turning in, you’ll be preparing your body for success.

-So what should be in your supplement line-up?
+So what should be in your supplement line-up to ensure you get the best muscle growth and recovery?
 Let’s walk you through what to focus on.

 The first thing you’ll definitely want to get into your body before turning in for the evening is some Glutamine.
 Glutamine is a critical amino acid that plays a key role in keeping your immune system strong1 and while you rest, it’s time for your immune system to be built up stronger again.